 No Best Man Speech is complete without complimenting the entire bridal party on how they look and how they have helped with the wedding.

-Perhaps the groom or couple have faced a particular challenge or are embarking on an exciting adventure.
+Perhaps the groom or couple has faced a particular challenge or is embarking on an exciting adventure.
 Mention it, and try to tie it into your theme or a compliment.